-While growing up, Rodney worked in his parents’ restaurant, so he’s seen first-hand the daily challenges faced by small business owners.
-In his role as Projects Director for Congressman John Shimkus, Rodney became intimately familiar with the role that the federal government plays in our communities, where it can help, and where it can hurt.
+After becoming interested in public service, Rodney worked for Congressman John Shimkus as his Projects Director, where Rodney became intimately familiar with the role that the federal government plays in our communities - where it can help, and where it can hurt.
 He was instrumental in helping Illinois citizens and communities cut through government red tape and works daily to provide support and relief to a wide array of important local projects.

 Despite his busy schedule, Rodney has always put family first.
 In 1995, he married Shannon, his high school sweetheart.
 At age 26, soon after the birth of their daughter, Toryn, Shannon was diagnosed with cancer.
 Drawing on their faith and family for support, Rodney and Shannon faced the devastating diagnosis head-on and prevailed.
 Throughout her treatment, Rodney never missed one of Shannon’s sessions.
-A year after Shannon’s initial diagnosis, they celebrated the birth of their twin sons Griffin and Clark.
-Today, Shannon is a 16-year survivor.
-She has her Masters Degree in Nursing and works in Nursing Administration at Memorial Medical Center in Taylorville.
+A year after Shannon’s initial diagnosis, they celebrated the birth of their twin sons, Griffin and Clark.
+Today, Shannon is a 21-year survivor.
+She has her Masters Degree in Nursing and works in Nursing Administration at Memorial Medical Center.

 The Davis family attends St. Mary’s Church, where Rodney served on the Finance Committee and as Volunteer Athletic Director.
 His other civic activities have included serving as fundraising drive chairman for the Christian County United Way, co-chairing a multimillion dollar YMCA capital fund drive, and serving on Christian County Senior Center Board of Directors.
-In his free time, Rodney coaches Taylorville Junior Football and his sons’ Little League team.
+Rodney has also served as a coach of his twin boys’ youth football and baseball teams.